CP1404/Practicals/prac_01/README.md

 # Solutions?
 Remember that solutions are provided for most prac exercises... to help you learn, not just for copying :)
 See the solutions branch here in this repository.
 Change the **branch** to "solutions" at the top of the page.

+# Deliverables
+This section summarises the expectations for marking in this practical

+- sales_bonus.py
+- broken_score.py
+- loops.py
+- shop_calculator.py